Gertrude Elles: Higher education

-Gertrude Elles attended Newnham College, University of Cambridge, in 1891 to study Natural Sciences, where she resided at Clough Hall.
+Elles attended Newnham College, University of Cambridge, in 1891 to study Natural Sciences, where she resided at Clough Hall.
 There, she met three other students: Ethel Skeat, Margaret Crosfield, and Ethel Wood, with whom she collaborated throughout her career.
 According to the Wimbledon High School digital archive in 1893, volume no.1, issue number 5, Elles was a secretary of the Natural Sciences Society, the Clough Hall Flower and a member of the Hockey Club committee.
 Continuing her time at Cambridge, Elles became president of the Natural Science Society, Vice-President of the Tennis Club, involved in the leadership of Sedgwick club, Lieutenant of the Clough Hall Fire Brigade and was a part of the running club.
 In 1894 Volume No.1, issue 6, the archives updated as Elles gained Second Class in Moral Sciences Tripos exams, became Secretary of Debating Society and a Secretary of State for War in the Liberal Unionist Cabinet.
 The archives were once again updated in 1895 Volume No.1, Issue 7, and it was added that with the Bathurst Studentship award, Elles was able to continue her studies for another year and was set to spend another year studying Geology in Sweden.
 As well in 1895, she passed her examinations for a BA honours in Natural Sciences and graduated with First Class Honours.
 At the time, Oxford and Cambridge refused to grant degrees to women so she did not receive a formal degree until 1905.
 Institutes such as the Universities of Cambridge, Oxford as well as Trinity College disallowed women to receive their degrees.
 This led to an accumulation of women, now known as the "steamboat ladies", who, between the years of 1904 and 1907, travelled to Dublin to be granted their degrees ad eundem.
 She was also awarded the Harkness Scholarship, open to resident members of Newnham and Girton Colleges, which was given out every three years and determined via an exam in Geology and Paleontology.
 She was one of the first three female members of the geological club and remained a member of the club until the day she died.